-Students interested in applying to graduate programs (M.S. and Ph.D.) in the CMMB department and/or knowing more about our current projects and vacancies are encouraged to contact us directly through the email address provided below.
+Students interested in applying to graduate programs (M.S. and Ph.D.) in the CMMB department and/or knowing more about our current projects are encouraged to directly contact Dr. Eswara.

-Current University of South Florida students, with a GPA of 3.0 or above, interested in conducting undergraduate research in our lab are encouraged to inquire directly through email (address provided below) with their: (i) resume; and (ii) the Eswara lab undergraduate research application form.
+Current University of South Florida students, with a GPA of 3.0 or above, interested in conducting undergraduate research in our lab are encouraged to inquire directly through email with their: (i) resume; and (ii) the Eswara lab undergraduate research application form.